+For the third time, the Wadden Sea World Heritage is organizing a stand on sustainable tourism at the world’s largest tourism fair ITB.
 Partnering with the UNESCO World Heritage and Sustainable Tourism Programme, the Wadden Sea World Heritage offers a rich and diverse programme around the motto “People.
 Protecting.
 Places” in hall 4.1.b, booth 228 at the Berlin fair grounds from 8 to 12 March 2017.
 The programme includes activities for both tourism professionals and individual visitors, professional workshops and presentations, and showcases of best practices of sustainable tourism and cooperating across national borders.

 “We want to show that World Heritage sites can be both flagships for conservation and extraordinary treasures to experience and inspire”, says Anja Domnick, Project Officer Sustainable Tourism Strategy at the Common Wadden Sea Secretariat (CWSS).
 “World Natural Heritage sites like the Wadden Sea are important travel destinations and protected nature rolled into one.
 It is our responsibility to strengthen people’s appreciation and respect for these landscapes, and keep the public in touch with the sites and their activities.
 That is why our stand’s main focus is on sustainable tourism.
 By showcasing best practice examples, we seek to inform about the challenges of tourism in a fragile environment as well as the benefits of being a World Heritage site.
 Luckily, travellers are becoming more and more aware of nature conservation and asking to see the whole picture.”